How to Teach Earth Day to Eco-Anxious Gen Z’ers

 Happy Earth Day!
 Or, is it?
 It’s hard, impossible even, to talk about Earth Day in the classroom without getting into discussions about global warming, drought, and even students’ personal stories about extreme weather events.
 Climate change is overwhelming for adults to process and it’s having a profound effect on today’s young people.

-According to a study in The Lancet, Gen Z are among the most concerned generation when asked about climate change, with “three in four young people [saying] the future is frightening, while nearly half said their feelings about climate change negatively impact their daily life.”
+According to a study in The Lancet, Gen Z are among the most concerned generation when asked about climate change, with “three in four young people [saying] the future is frightening, while nearly half [saying] their feelings about climate change negatively impact their daily life.”

 So what’s a teacher to do when Earth Day rolls around and climate dread preoccupies students?
 Here are some tips for tackling Earth Day discussions with compassion, action, and maybe, maybe even a little bit of fun.